Automatically generating Fukaya categories and computing quantum cohomology: Introduction

+In particular, for any compact symplectic manifold $X$, Theorem \ref{thm:mainCY} along with its variants in non-Calabi-Yau cases (Theorem \ref{thm:mainFano} and Remark \ref{rem:generalFukayaresult}) completely reduces the verification of Abouzaid's geometric criterion for $\mc{A}$ (a priori involving new computations of pseudoholomorphic discs beyond those appearing in $\mc{A}$) to an intrinsic algebraic criterion (requiring only computation of $\mc{A}$ itself, and when $c_1(X) \neq 0$ some information about cohomology of the ambient $X$). \end{rem}

-The proof, which is a very short corollary of formal properties of Fukaya categories (none of which are new to this work), is valid for any construction of the Fukaya category which, along with the quantum cohomology $\r{QH}^*(X)$, satisfies axiomatics detailed in \S \ref{sec:geometry} - \ref{sec:openclosed}.
-In particular, the same techniques yield new automatic split-generation results in non-Calabi-Yau settings.
-As an example, let us suppose $X$ is monotone (for instance, a Fano variety equipped with its monotone symplectic form).
+The proof of Theorem \ref{thm:mainCY} is a very short consequence of structural properties of Fukaya categories and open-closed maps (none of which are new to this work), and is therefore valid for any construction of the Fukaya category that, along with the quantum cohomology $\r{QH}^*(X)$, satisfies axiomatics detailed in \S \ref{sec:geometry} - \ref{sec:openclosed}.
+In particular, the same techniques apply to yield new automatic split-generation results in non-Calabi-Yau settings, as we will now describe.
+For simplicity, we will keep the focus on settings in which a classical construction of Fukaya categories (along with verification of all axiomatics) is available, and defer the most general statement of our result to Remark \ref{rem:generalFukayaresult}; the proof is entirely the same (assuming the relevant axiomatics).
+For instance, let us suppose $X$ is monotone (e.g., a Fano variety equipped with its monotone symplectic form).
 It is well known that the monotone Fukaya category of $X$ splits into summands, denoted $\mc{F}_w$, indexed by eigenvalues $w$ of the quantum multiplication operator $c_1(X) \star - $; see \S\ref{monotoneFuk}.
 Denoting by $\r{QH}^*(X)_w$ the corresponding generalized eigenspace of $\r{QH}^*(X)$, our main result in this case is: \begin{thm} Let $\mc{A} \subset \mc{F}_w$ be a full subcategory.
 Suppose that \begin{enumerate} \item $\mc{A}$ is {\em homologically smooth}; and \item there is a rank inequality $\mathrm{rk}\ \r{HH}^{0}(\mc{A}) \geq \mathrm{rk}\ \r{QH}^0(X)_w$, where $\r{HH}^*(\mc{A})$ denotes the {\em Hochschild cohomology} of $\mc{A}$ (see \S \ref{sec:algebra}). \end{enumerate} Then $\mc{A}$ split-generates $\mc{F}_w$ (and the inequality in (\ref{rankinequality}) is an equality). \end{thm} \begin{rem} The rank inequality (\ref{rankinequality}) appearing in Theorem \ref{thm:mainFano} is required when $c_1(X) = 0$ as well, but there it is automatically satisfied: the presence of a $\Z$-grading implies $\r{rk}\ QH^0(X) = \r{rk}\ H^0(X) = 1$, and $\mathrm{rk}\ \r{HH}^{0}(\mc{A}) \geq 1$ whenever $\mc{A}$ is non-empty (see Lemma \ref{lem:HHbigenough}).